MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ##### Bidirectional configurations

 Bidirectional configurations are used when the Bluetooth LE Audio profile detects that an application intends to create both a capture and render stream to a remote device or set of devices.
-Since applications control capture and render streams separately, IHV audio drivers and Bluetooth controllers shall allow audio to flow over a single direction of a bidirectional CIS after it is provisioned using the HCI commands Configure Data Path and LE Setup ISO Data Path.
+Since applications control capture and render streams separately, IHV audio drivers and Bluetooth controllers shall allow audio to flow over a single direction of a bidirectional CIS after it's provisioned using the HCI commands Configure Data Path and LE Setup ISO Data Path.

 ###### Basic audio profile configuration 3